The Competitive Enablement Platform

 I mean, technically you can do it.
 But it’s going to suck.
 And you’ll likely be spinning in circles for hours on end.

-The results from our ‘2021 Competitive Enablement Report’ shows that a surprising amount of competitive programs don’t have any reporting metrics or KPIs currently in place.
-In particular, nearly half of those that consider their program less mature (adopting) have nothing in place at all.
+The results from our 2022 Competitive Enablement Report show that a surprising amount of competitive programs don’t have any reporting metrics or KPIs currently in place.
+In fact, 54% aren’t reporting on or measuring performance at all.

-This is a recipe for frustration.
+This is not a winning recipe.
 There are two main reasons why your program needs to have reporting metrics in place:

 Without any reporting in place, you’ll have no idea as to which competitors are disrupting you the most and what they’re doing to cause this disruption.

 Your competitive program is only as good as the results you can attribute to it.
 The absence of coherent reporting metrics makes it impossible to measure your program’s impact on the business.

 And guess what?
 If you tick both of these boxes, then you’ll be in a far better position to get support from execs the next time you present what your competitive program has done for the business.

 In this article, we look at two companies, Saviynt and Symphony RetailAI, that implemented reporting metrics to guide the direction of their competitive efforts and measure their impact on revenue to get greater executive support.

 How do you decide what competitors you should focus on?